raydac/java-binary-block-parser/README.md

             Long(0x123456789ABCDEF1L, 0x212356239091AB32L).
           End().toByteArray();
 ```
-# Public snapshot repository for the plugin
+# Public snapshot repository for the library
-To make accessible the snapshot version of the plugin during development, I have tuned public maven snapshot repository which can be added into project with snippet
+To make accessible the snapshot version of the library during development, I have tuned public maven snapshot repository which can be added into project with snippet
 ```xml
 <repositories>
  <repository>